 Senior Exit Interview Job and Graduate School Readiness Feedback Rates

 Graduation rates are commonly measured at 150% of normal time (six years for a four-year baccalaureate degree), although it is increasingly common to measure graduation rates at 200% of normal time as well (eight years for a four-year baccalaureate degree).
-Both rates are provided below.
 Graduation rates, while not a perfect measure, are important because they provide an insight into how many students are finishing their degrees in a timely manner once they enroll.
+Both rates for The Baptist College of Florida are reported below.

 Another helpful measure of student success is the number of first-time, full-time freshmen students who returned for their second year of college.
 This measure is often called the "Fall-to-Fall" or "Freshman-to-Sophomore" retention rate.
 As with graduation rates, retention rates are not a perfect measure but do provide insight into how well students are identifying with their college environment and with the mission of the institution.
 Retention rates, of course, cannot reflect the reasons a student might not return for their sophomore year that are beyond the college's control.